 Currently CloudCasa only queries AWS for updates related to RDS every 12 hours, so databases that you have recently added or automatic snapshots that were recently created may not appear in the UI.
 You can trigger a refresh manually by going to the Accounts tab under Protection, selecting each account that you are interested in, and clicking “Run inventory”.

-- When a cluster is unregistered from the CloudCasa user interface (UI), backups are not automatically deleted.
+- When a cluster is unregistered from the CloudCasa user interface, existing backups (snapshots or copies) are not automatically deleted.
 Backups are only deleted when their assigned retention period expires.
 A cluster cannot be unregistered if a backup job is pointing to it.
 You will need to delete the backup jobs referring to the cluster before unregistering the cluster.

 If you no longer intend to use CloudCasa on a cluster, run the following commands in your cluster.